aler9/howto-nginx-automatic-ssl-certificates/README.md

-Sample code and instructions on how to automatically obtain and update Let's Encrypt certificates for nginx, with no manual steps or maintenance.
+Sample code and instructions on how to automatically obtain and update Let's Encrypt SSL certificates for nginx, with no manual steps or maintenance.

 ## Introduction